Who is this for?

 The U of T Animal Care Committees are responsible for promoting best practices and ensuring that federal and provincial requirements are met or exceeded in order to safeguard the welfare of animals used in research at U of T.

-Oversight of the Animal Ethics and Compliance Program (AECP) at U of T is through the University Animal Care Committee (UACC) and the Research Oversight and Compliance Office (ROCO).
+Oversight of the Animal Care and Use Program (ACUP) at U of T is through the University Animal Care Committee (UACC) and the Research Oversight and Compliance Office (ROCO).
 The UACC reports to the Associate Vice-President, Research Oversight and Compliance.
 The UACC is charged with setting the policies, guidelines, and standard operating procedures which govern the use of animals in research at U of T.

 As subcommittees of the UACC, U of T has in place two LACCs: the Health Sciences LACC and the Biological Sciences LACC.
 The primary responsibilities of the LACCs are the following.